caerphoto/bounty_tracker/README.md

 probably not be possible on a shared server.
 You'll need a dedicated or virtual server to install this app on.

-Although the app is currently undergoing a rewrite in Node, but I understand many people will be using shared servers where the only options are PHP and MySQL, so once the Node version is up and running, I'll get to work on making the installation of the PHP version much simpler.
+Although the app is currently undergoing a rewrite in Node, I understand many people will be using shared servers where the only options are PHP and MySQL, so once the Node version is up and running, I'll get to work on making the installation of the PHP version much simpler.
 Ideally it'd just be a case of running a `setup.php` script and everything is magically done for you.

 ### Outline